remcobrilstra/AgentCorPy/README.md

 response = agent.chat("Create a configuration file with default settings")
 ```

-See `examples/filesystem_tools_example.py` for a complete demonstration.
+See `tests/test_filesystem_tools_integration.py` for comprehensive tests and examples.

 ### Programmer Agent Example